- Call Unstructured to get the RSA public key associated with your Unstructured user account.

 Copy only the contents of the

-field from the response body.
-Ignore thetenant_id
+pem_keyfield from the response body.
+Ignore thetenant_idanduser_idfields.

-Step 2: Encrypt the secret
+Step 3: Encrypt the secret

-In this step, you use the PEM version of the public key for your Unstructured user account that you got from
+In this step, you use the PEM version of the public key for your Unstructured user account that you got from the previous step to encrypt the target plain-text secret.
+The result is a JSON-formatted object that contains keys namedencrypted_aes_key, aes_iv, encrypted_value, and type.
+All of the keys’ values except the one for type are

 Base64-encoded.